trsong/trsong.github.io/_posts/2022-02-01-DailyQuestionsFeb.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Mar 12, 2022 \[Hard\] Reverse Words Keep Delimiters
+---
+> **Question:** Given a string and a set of delimiters, reverse the words in the string while maintaining the relative order of the delimiters.
+For example, given "hello/world:here", return "here/world:hello"
+>
+> Follow-up: Does your solution work for the following cases: "hello/world:here/", "hello//world:here"

 ### Mar 11, 2022  LC 239 \[Medium\] Sliding Window Maximum
 ---
 > **Question:** Given an array nums, there is a sliding window of size k which is moving from the very left of the array to the very right.
 You can only see the k numbers in the window.
 Each time the sliding window moves right by one position.
 Return the max sliding window.